 Many businesses — perhaps yours included — have experienced significant downtime during the lockdown period.
 In such a case, it’s likely that your niche has evolved in your absence.
 Now is the time to take the reigns and make smart, tactical decisions.
 But to do that you must first rediscover your industry.

-Alternatively, if you’ve been fortunate enough to carry on as usual, you could be suffering from a degree of complacency, one which does not factor in ongoing changes in demands.
+Alternatively, if you’ve been fortunate enough to carry on as usual.
+You could be suffering from a degree of complacency, one which does not factor in ongoing changes in demands.
 Before reinventing your business, you need to think about your business, and rediscover what sort of purpose you serve.

 Do the goals you originally pursued still apply post-COVID?
 For instance, maybe you were implementing bike schemes to make commuting easier?